w3c/wai-aria-practices/content/pattern-grid.md

             Grids that do not provide editing functions do not include the <code>aria-readonly</code> attribute on any of their elements.
           </li>
           <li>
-            If there are conditions where some rows or columns are hidden or not present in the DOM, e.g., data is dynamically loaded when scrolling or the grid provides functions for hiding rows or columns, the following properties are applied as described in the section on <a href="{{ site.baseurl }}/practices/grid-and-table-properties/">grid and table properties</a>.
+            If there are conditions where some rows or columns are hidden or not present in the DOM, e.g., data is dynamically loaded when scrolling or the grid provides functions for hiding rows or columns, the following properties are applied as described in the section on <a href="/WAI/ARIA/APG/practices/grid-and-table-properties/">grid and table properties</a>.
             <ul>
               <li><a href="https://w3c.github.io/aria/#aria-colcount" class="property-reference">aria-colcount</a> or <a href="https://w3c.github.io/aria/#aria-rowcount" class="property-reference">aria-rowcount</a> is set to the total number of columns or rows, respectively. </li>
               <li><a href="https://w3c.github.io/aria/#aria-colindex" class="property-reference">aria-colindex</a> or <a href="https://w3c.github.io/aria/#aria-rowindex" class="property-reference">aria-rowindex</a> is set to the position of a cell within a row or column, respectively. </li>
             </ul>
           </li>
-          <li>If the grid includes cells that span multiple rows or multiple columns, and if the <code>grid</code> role is NOT applied to an HTML <code>table</code> element, then <a href="https://w3c.github.io/aria/#aria-rowspan" class="property-reference">aria-rowspan</a> or <a href="https://w3c.github.io/aria/#aria-colspan" class="property-reference">aria-colspan</a> is applied as described in <a href="{{ site.baseurl }}/practices/grid-and-table-properties/">grid and table properties</a>.</li>
+          <li>If the grid includes cells that span multiple rows or multiple columns, and if the <code>grid</code> role is NOT applied to an HTML <code>table</code> element, then <a href="https://w3c.github.io/aria/#aria-rowspan" class="property-reference">aria-rowspan</a> or <a href="https://w3c.github.io/aria/#aria-colspan" class="property-reference">aria-colspan</a> is applied as described in <a href="/WAI/ARIA/APG/practices/grid-and-table-properties/">grid and table properties</a>.</li>
         </ul>

         <div class="note" role="note" id="issue-container-generatedID-13"><div role="heading" class="note-title marker" id="h-note-13" aria-level="5"><span>Note</span></div><ul class="">